d1pankarmedhi/ViT-Shoe-classfication/README.md

 ## Classification of Shoe brand using ViT 🪙

-There are total 3 brand shoe images in the dataset and the object is to classify them as `Adidas` , `Converse` or `Nike`.
+There are total 3 brand shoe images in the dataset and the object is to classify them as `Adidas` , `Converse` or `Nike` based on the input image.

 ## Final result looks like this 🧑‍🍳